Coatings containing the carcinogenic chemical compound chromate (hexavalent chromium, CrVI)

 Today, CrVI is forbidden as a coating ingredient in Europe.
 It is blacklisted by EU REACH regulation (Registration, Evaluation, Authorization and Restriction of Chemicals).
 Since 2017 users of CrVI containing coatings must possess special permits for their production.
 Nevertheless, there remain many thousands of coated infrastructures containing CrVI in the market and chromates must therefore be monitored carefully.

 Contractors, engineers, and asset owners should mitigate risks as much as possible to protect people and nature.
 Solutions such as bristle blasting where dust can be captured by special units attached to the tool or machine are one solution to the chromate issue.
-Bristle blasting is a method of surface preparation creating a profile of > 50 micron and offers a cleanliness equal to ISO 8501-1 Sa2,5.
+Bristle blasting is a method of surface preparation creating a profile of > 50 micron and offers a cleanliness similar to ISO 8501-1 Sa2,5.

 A guideline for taking samples is the OGOS-300-TRL.
 This guideline pays attention to paint samples in relation to CrVI.
 Neutralising methods to change CrVI to CrIII also exist.
 This is for example the ChroNO64 method.